lightpack/framework/src/Framework/Rbac/README.md

 php lightpack migrate:rollback src/Framework/Rbac/Migration.php
 ```

+This migration:
+- Creates all RBAC tables (`roles`, `permissions`, `user_role`, `role_permission`)
+- Adds the `rbac_cache` column to the `users` table
+- Drops all tables and removes the cache column on rollback

 ---

+## Integration Testing

+- See `tests/Rbac/RbacTraitIntegrationTest.php` for comprehensive, real-world test coverage.
+- All edge cases are covered: multiple roles, overlapping permissions, cache invalidation, filtering, and more.
+- Use these tests as a reference for correct usage and extension.

+---

 ## Extending RBAC

-- Add direct user-permission assignment by extending the traits.
+- Add direct user-permission assignment by extending the trait.
-- Build an admin UI or CLI for managing roles and permissions.
+- Build admin UIs, APIs, or CLIs for managing roles and permissions.
-- Write tests using Lightpack’s testing facilities.
+- Write additional tests as needed using Lightpack’s testing facilities.
+- Customize cache logic if you need more advanced scenarios.

+---

+## Troubleshooting

+**Database connection errors:**
+- Ensure your database config is correct and the DB server is running.
+- The migration expects a `users` table to exist.

+**rbac_cache is always null or not an array:**
+- Make sure you set `protected $casts = ['rbac_cache' => 'array'];` in your user model.
+- Do not manually JSON encode/decode the cache in your trait or model.

+**Filters not working as expected:**
+- Check that your `scopeRole` and `scopePermission` methods use table aliases to avoid SQL conflicts.
+- Review the integration tests for working filter examples.

+**Trait not working:**
+- Confirm you are using `RbacTrait` (not any Laravel-style trait).
+- Make sure your model extends Lightpack’s `Model` class.

 ---

 ## License
 MIT
 ---

 **Lightpack RBAC** — Secure, simple, and scalable access control for modern PHP apps.